Nebraska Football NFL Draft Prospects Snubbed in Opening Three Rounds

 "Fidone is a crisp route runner for his size.
 He finds pockets in zone looks, and he can make the first defender miss after catching the ball.
 Fidone's arm length is outstanding, and he has big hands.
 He can extend and pluck passes out of the air.
 Fidone needs to get stronger and fill out his frame, but he can wall off defenders in space and develop into an effective blocker over time," Muench wrote on Fidone.

-If three Huskers are selected in Saturday's final three rounds, Nebraska would match 2022's NFL Draft output with Jurgens, Taylor-Britt, and receiver Samori Toure.
-Four selections would be the most since the 2016 NFL Draft, matching the four selected with defensive linemen Vincent Valentine and Maliek Collins, offensive tackle Alex Lewis, and fullback Andy Janovich.
+If three Huskers are selected in Saturday's final three rounds, Nebraska would match 2022's NFL Draft output with Jurgens, Taylor-Britt and receiver Samori Toure.
+Four selections would be the most since the 2016 NFL Draft, when defensive linemen Vincent Valentine and Maliek Collins, offensive tackle Alex Lewis, and fullback Andy Janovich were chosen.

-The fourth round begins at 11 a.m.
-CT with coverage available on the NFL Network and ESPN.
+The fourth round begins Saturday at 11 a.m.
+CDT with coverage available on the NFL Network and ESPN.